M64GitHub/neuralnet/README.md

 ## Outlook

 The journey just begins.
 A translation to C++, zig and cuda-C is in my mind.
 Implement more classical training methods.
-Tensorflow compatibility is one of the main goals, too.
+Tensorflow compatibility of the model data is one of the main goals, too.